The Webster’s Dictionary defines Salvation as saving a person from sin or its consequences.

 "16 क्योंकि परमेश्वर ने जगत से ऐसा प्रेम रखा, कि उस ने अपना एकलौता पुत्र दे दिया, कि जो कोई उस पर विश्वास करे, वह नाश न हो, परन्तु अनन्त जीवन पाए।"

 The beauty of John 3:16 is that “whosoever” is everyone.
 Notice Jesus does not say if you are twelve years old, you cannot receive Salvation.
 Instead, Jesus says “whosoever” comes to Him.
 Whosoever means Salvation is for everyone, young and old alike.
 There is no age limit.
 So, the good news of the gospel here is that Jesus came to save young people too.
-He did not just come to save people who are out of college or older.
+He did not just come to save people out of college or older.
 Jesus came to save “whosoever,” which means anyone who comes to Jesus can have Salvation.
 One might ask, “Why do we need salvation?” and the answer is so we can have remission of our sins and make heaven our home.
 Each of us is guilty of committing a crime, although one might also ask, “What crime is that? or say, “I’ve never committed a crime?”.
 However, our crime is that we all have sinned against God.
 No one can say, “I have never sinned.”
 I know this first by my experience as a young person.
 Before I gave my heart to God, I did not have power over sin, but second and most important, the Bible teaches us that all have sinned, which means we all need Salvation.
-Another way to say it is we all need to be reconciled with God at some time in our life – preferably when we are young.
+Another way to say it is that we all need to be reconciled with God at some time in our lives, but preferably when we are young.

 “12 Wherefore, as by one man sin entered into the world, and death by sin; and so, death passed upon all men, for that all have sinned:”